WahabLabi/Classic-Arcade-Game-Clone-Udacity-FEND/README.md

 ## Development

-This game was one of my projects for my Front End Developer Nanodegree[2].
-Udacity provided the game engine and resources and then I used my object-oriented JavaScript (OOJS) skills to make it all work.
+This game was one of my projects for my [Front End Developer Nanodegree][2] at [Udacity][3].
+They provided the game engine and resources and then I used my object-oriented JavaScript (OOJS) skills to make it all work.

 Skills developed: